 Approximately two-thirds of Redeemer members pledge.
-The amount of your pledge is a personal decision, and every pledge makes a valued contribution to our mission and ministry.
+The amount of your pledge is a personal decision, and every pledge makes a valued contribution to our programs and social justice ministries.
 We encourage you to give proportionally – i.e. a fixed percentage of your income.
 Many members give between 3% to 5%.

 Can’t we just rely on people renewing last year’s pledge amount?